sodadata/docs/soda/product-overview.md

 ![soda-spark-logo](/assets/images/soda-spark-logo.png){:height="170px" width="170px"}

-**Soda Spark** is an extension of Soda SQL that allows you to run Soda SQL functionality programmatically on a Spark data frame.
+**Soda Spark** is an extension of Soda SQL that allows you to run Soda SQL functionality programmatically on a Spark dataframe.
 Read more about installing and using [Soda Spark]({% link soda-spark/install-and-use.md %}).

 <br />